jihan-park-pnu/JPER_Supplementary_Material_2/Online_supplementary_material.md

 # Supplementary material 2

-- This repository contains the Python code (RAG_pipeline.py) and the pre-built vector data stored in Chroma database (see ChromaDB) for analysis reproducibility.
+- This repository contains the Python code (see RAG_pipeline.py) and the pre-built vector data stored in Chroma database (see ChromaDB) for analysis reproducibility.
 - It also provides prompts, queries, output examples, and documentation on operational workflow.

 ## A. Technical setup and configuration